 Note: This guide contains affiliate links to my trusted travel partners.

-If you’re new around here, first of all … allow me to extend a warm welcome!
+If you’re new around here, first of all… allow me to extend a warm welcome!

-My name is Erin, and I authored the Savannah First-Timer’s Guide.
 It combines my top tips from this website into one downloadable guide.

 I post about the good and the bad sides of Savannah, and I always keep it real.